mmathijs/rabid-rider/readme.md

 ```

 !!
 Make sure you have the latest version of RoadRunner installed.
 Rabid Rider is build on top of RoadRunner and requires it to be installed.

-## Changelog

-## 0.1.1
-* Added extra intersection options by @mmathijs in https://github.com/mmathijs/rabid-rider/pull/2

-### 0.1.0
-* Added Rectangle2d and Line2d, with some basic intersection methods by @mmathijs
-* Initial release by @mmathijs